Mikejo5000/vsts-docs-pr/docs/build-release/symbols/index.md

 #### Q: Can I use source indexing on a portable PDB created from a .NET Core assembly?

-A: No, source indexing is currently not enabled for Portable PDBs as SourceLink doesn’t support authenticated source repositories.
+A: No, source indexing is currently not enabled for Portable PDBs as SourceLink doesnâ€™t support authenticated source repositories.
 The workaround at the moment is to configure the build to generate full PDBs.

 #### Q: Is this available in TFS?